 “We know what needs to be done, what works and how we can achieve good results.
 If we build on what has already been achieved, and place biodiversity at the heart of all our policies and decisions, including in COVID-19 recovery packages, we can ensure a better future for our societies and the planet,” she said.

-The report outlines such 8 transitions.
+The report outlines the 8 transitions as follows;

-*The land and forests transition: conserving intact ecosystems, restoring ecosystems, combatting and reversing degradation, and employing landscape level spatial planning to avoid, reduce and mitigate land-use change.
+*The land and forests transition: conserving intact ecosystems, restoring ecosystems, combatting and reversing degradation, and employing landscape-level spatial planning to avoid, reduce and mitigate land-use change.

 *The sustainable agriculture transition: redesigning agricultural systems through agroecological and other innovative approaches to enhance productivity while minimizing negative impacts on biodiversity.